INTERNATIONAL MASTER IN

 The opportunity to interact with design leaders who have made the success of several multinationals in the world of manufacturing, services, and strategic consulting

-The benefit of developing professional skills through a digital experience built on MIP’s innovative digital learning platform based on MICROSOFT technology
+The benefit of developing professional skills through a digital experience built on POLIMI Graduate School of Management’s innovative digital learning platform based on MICROSOFT technology

 The chance to get your hands dirty in workshops led by design challenges that combine product innovation with the need to transform organizations and people mind-set